“Farrah’s back,” I said at brunch. “She seems to like mornings.”

 Rather benign for a manifestation of mental illness.

-After first noting Farrah’s appearance, I noted that sometimes when I changed rooms—she was highly reactive to the real environment, a trend for my hallucinations lately, pawing at the unknowing actual cats curiously, hiding in real nooks—she vanished from that environment, but came to me in flashes of moments when I started to dissociate.
-Trying to describe where she was in those flashes, I told Kate that it was like a computer game I’d played as a kid—there was a dog in an unexciting space without much to do but pet its head and throw a ball and give it a treat and have it look cute and do tricks.
-Having not played the game I had in mind, Kate, more of a nineties kid than me, came up with something similar enough:
+After first noting Farrah’s appearance, I noted that sometimes when I changed rooms—she was highly reactive to the real environment, a trend for my hallucinations lately, pawing at the unknowing actual cats curiously, hiding in real nooks—she vanished from the real environment, but came to me in flashes of moments when I started to dissociate.
+Trying to describe where she was in those flashes, I told my fiancee that it was like a computer game I’d played as a kid—there was a dog in an unexciting space without much to do but pet its head and throw a ball and give it a treat and have it look cute and do tricks.
+Having not played the game I had in mind, she, more of a nineties kid than me, came up with something similar enough:

 “Oh, like a tamagotchi.”